marques-ma/post-quantum-mtls/README.md

 usage:
 on server side:
-go run server_kem.go <port>
+go run server-tls.go <port> <server-cert> <server.key>

 on client side:
-go run client_kem.go <host> <port>
+go run clien-tls.go <host> <port>

 expected result:
-both sides can create a shared key and use it to encrypt/decrypt the communication
+1 - both sides uses dummy certs and private keys to stablish an mTLS connection.
+2 - They uses ECDH and Kyber512 to exchange and define a shared key, used to encrypt and decrypt the messages.